Bloom Into You: Background

-Prior to creating the series, Nio Nakatani was known primarily through her work on doujinshi, especially those based on the Touhou Project series.
-Because her works were primarily about relationships between girls (a fact which Nakatani attributed to the Touhou series' almost entirely female cast), she gained a reputation as an author of yuri manga.
-This surprised Nakatani, as she had not intentionally set out to write yuri nor considered her works as such, saying that she primarily sought to depict complex human relationships that interested her.
+Prior to creating the series, Nio Nakatani was mainly known for her work on doujinshi, especially those based on the Touhou Project series.
+Because her works were primarily about relationships between girls (which Nakatani attributed to the Touhou series' almost entirely female cast), she gained a reputation as an author of yuri manga.
+This surprised Nakatani, as she had not intentionally set out to write yuri nor considered her works as such, and she said that she had primarily sought to depict complex human relationships that interested her.
 However, as she nonetheless was interested in the yuri genre, she became interested in drawing an unambiguous love story between girls.

-When Tatsuya Kusunoki, an editor of the manga magazine Dengeki Daioh (in which Nakatani had professionally debuted with their publication of her previously self-published short story Farewell to My Alter) approached Nakatani at a doujinshi convention, asking if she wanted to draw a yuri series for the magazine, Nakatani accepted the offer.
+When Tatsuya Kusunoki, an editor of the manga magazine Dengeki Daioh (in which Nakatani had professionally debuted with her previously self-published short story Farewell to My Alter) approached Nakatani at a doujinshi convention, asking if she wanted to draw a yuri series for the magazine, Nakatani accepted the offer.
 Kusunoki stated that he had always enjoyed yuri manga and had wanted to produce one.
-He said that as Dengeki Daioh had not previously featured a similar girls' love story, such a proposal was not sure to be accepted.
-The editor-in-chief ultimately approved of the idea, which Kusunoki attributed to the publication's "open-minded" culture, as well as the magazine's financial resources.
+He said that as Dengeki Daioh had not previously featured a similar girls' love story, it was uncertain whether such a proposal would be accepted.
+The editor-in-chief ultimately approved of the idea, which Kusunoki attributed to the publication's "open-minded" culture and the magazine's financial resources.

-In discussing her approach to the yuri genre, Nakatani expressed that while she liked romance stories, she was disappointed with narratives that paint a relationship as necessary to complete oneself emotionally, as it made her feel as if "something was wrong with me."
+Regarding her approach to the yuri genre, Nakatani stated that while she liked romance stories, she was disappointed with narratives that painted a relationship as necessary to complete oneself emotionally, as it made her feel as if "something was wrong with me."
 Nakatani felt that same-sex romances often avoided this dichotomy, and that as she struggled to write a convincing heterosexual romance, she was more drawn towards creating manga about same-sex couples.
-While Nakatani had also drawn boys' love manga previously, she ultimately said that yuri was more interesting to her, as she wanted to draw cute girls.
+While Nakatani had also drawn boys' love manga previously, she found yuri more interesting, since she wanted to draw cute girls.
 In one interview, she said that yuri was difficult to define, but that "once the reader thinks it is yuri, then at that moment it becomes yuri."
 In a conversation with Riddle Story of Devil creators Yun Kōga and Sunao Minakata, she concurred with Kōga's statement that yuri is about "girls getting involved with other girls," adding the qualification that it is "feelings between girls."
 She also cited the anime adaptation of Sound!
 Euphonium as an influence, saying it showed "everything I want to do in yuri."